movarnell/townhomedogpark/README.md

 ## How to Use

 To use the scheduler, simply navigate to the website and select the date and time you would like to visit the dog park.
 You can also view existing reservations and cancel them if needed.
+Site will launch soon, right now I am using https://temptest.michaelvarnell.com for testing, you can view where it is at there.

 ## How to Contribute